Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: Constructing AF embeddings with control on K-theory

 A natural question to ask is how this total order on $K_0(A)$ looks like.
 To get some idea, we will exhibit the following (basic) example: \begin{example} Let $A=\U \oplus \U$ and consider the faithful trace $\tau$ such that $\tau(a,b)=\frac{\sigma(a)+\sigma(b)}{2}$, where $\sigma$ is the unique trace on $\U$.
-Let's also use the following total order on $K_0(A)=\Q \oplus\Q$ (which will help us order the elements in $ker(\hat{\tau})$): Define $(x,y)\succeq (a,b)$ iff either $x>a$ or $x=a$ and $y\geq b$.\footnote{this total order is actually the same as the one defined on Lemma 4.2 if we consider the standard basis on $\Q\oplus \Q$} Then $P=\{(a,b) \vert a+b>0\} \cup \{(a,-a) \vert a\geq 0\}$.
+Let's also use the following total order on $K_0(A)=\Q \oplus\Q$ (which will help us order the elements in $\ker(\hat{\tau})$): Define $(x,y)\succeq (a,b)$ iff either $x>a$ or $x=a$ and $y\geq b$.
+Then $P=\{(a,b) \vert a+b>0\} \cup \{(a,-a) \vert a\geq 0\}$.
 So if we see $\Q \oplus \Q$ as the points on the Euclidean plane with rational coefficients, then $P$ contains everything to the right of the line with equation $x+y=0$ plus the bottom part of the line. \end{example} The following corollary is immediate from the proof of Proposition \ref{control_K_0}, but we write it down, as it has its own independent interest, and we will also need it in Section 6.

 \begin{corollary} Let A be a separable, unital, nuclear $C^*$-algebra that satisfies the UCT and $\tau \in T(A)$ is faithful trace.
 Then there exists a unital, faithful *-homomorphism $\phi: A\rightarrow B$, where B is unital AF algebra that is $\U$-stable, and $\phi_*(x)$ is non-zero singular for every $x\in K_0(A)$ non-torsion with $\hat{\tau}(x)=0$. \begin{proof} Take $\phi=\phi_1 \oplus \phi_2$, where $\phi_1, \phi_2$ are as in the proof of Proposition \ref{control_K_0}. \end{proof} \end{corollary}